Editor’s Note: This story was originally published on April 2, 2020, and has been updated.

 The first Mainer suspected of contracting COVID-19, the illness caused by the novel coronavirus, returned from a trip to Italy on March 6 with symptoms of a cold.
 By then, more than 100,000 people had been infected by the coronavirus worldwide, COVID-19 had claimed the lives of 14 people in Washington alone and more and more states were reporting cases.
 It was no secret that the virus would soon cross into Maine’s borders.

 The first case of COVID-19, in the traveler who had recently visited Italy, was confirmed six days later.
-Day by day, Gov. Janet Mills, director of the Maine Center for Disease Control and Prevention Dr. Nirav Shah and local officials took action to limit the spread of the virus in Maine and secure supplies — though far from what is needed — to protect its residents.
+Day by day, Gov. Janet Mills, director of the Maine Center for Disease Control and Prevention Dr. Nirav Shah and local officials took action to limit the spread of the virus in Maine and secure supplies to protect its residents.

 As the state began to shut down, classroom instruction moved online and officials limited gatherings in public spaces and businesses, Mainers started to feel the effects of the pandemic hit home.
 From March 15-21, unemployment claims skyrocketed, quadrupling the number of claims filed during the worst week of the Great Recession in 2009.